 In his 15-page opinion that set the precedent for future cases, Superior Court Judge Leonard Jones asserted the following:

 - NJ Child Support Guidelines typically take extra-curricular activities into account when figuring out child support payments.

 - The Guidelines also allow for special circumstances, that includes “giftedness”.

 - Any child with high aptitude or proficiency in academics, athletics, technology or the arts may be deemed a ‘gifted child’.
 Determining what constitutes being ‘gifted’ may vary depending on the area the child excels in.

-Judge Jones goes on to assert that it is not enough to simply prove how gifted a child is.
+Judge Jones went on to assert that it is not enough to simply prove how gifted a child is.
 There must also be evidence of the child’s drive, work ethic and maturity.
-In the case of the teen actress, she must have demonstrated all three because Judge Jones decided in the mother’s favor.
-As a result, based on their incomes, both parents must now contribute an extra $5 per week towards their daughter’s acting career.
+Otherwise a parent may be asked to provide support for an activity their child does not actively participate in.

-As always, child support is considered in terms of the child’s best interest, not an arbitrary financial bonus for the child or the parents.
+As always, child support in New Jersey is determined in terms of the child’s best interest, not an arbitrary financial bonus for the child or the parents.
 In this case, it cannot even be related to mere after-school activities.
 This support is reserved as incentive for children committed to a specific pursuit.

 While Judge Jones’ decision may have set a standard, the expectation is for child support cases involving gifted children to be treated in a fashion as unique as the children themselves.